covjson/specification/spec.md

 - `"dataType"` in axis objects
 - `"type"` in reference system objects
 - `"type"` in unit symbol objects
+- `"type"` within custom members that have an object as value

-The custom value of those members SHOULD be either a full URI or a compact URI.
+The custom value of those members SHOULD be either an absolute URI or a compact URI.
 If a compact URI is used, then the prefix SHOULD be registered at http://covjson.org/prefixes/.

-Example of a custom unit symbol type using a full URI:
+Example of a custom unit symbol type using an absolute URI:

 ```json
 {